Tirana International Airport Nënë Tereza: Contemporary

 The air traffic equipment and facilities of the airport have been heavily modernised, following investments by Tirana International Airport SHPK, a consortium led by Hochtief AirPort.
 Hochtief assumed management of the airport on 23 April 2005, for a 20-year concession period.

 The concession included the construction of a completely new passenger terminal and various infrastructure improvements, among them the construction of a new access road, new parking lots, and a bridge over the old airport access road.
 The expansion resulted in an increased number of passengers per annum, estimated at 1.5 million passengers for 2009.
 The number of passengers effectively increased to more than 1.5 million in 2010.

 The terminal building and its second expansion, the cargo building, its landscaping, and its carpark canopies were designed by Malaysian architect Hin Tan of Hintan.

-In December 2016, the Airport announced that it has served 2 million passengers during 2016, reaching its second milestone.
+In December 2016, the airport announced that it served 2 million passengers during 2016, reaching its second milestone.

+The airport announced over 7.2 million passengers for 2023, exceeding their projections predictions for that year.
+This statistics marks a substantial increase of 40% compared to the previous year (2022) and 117% compared to the year 2019, solidifying TIA's position as a key player in the regional aviation industry.

+On 9 December 2024, TIA reached a significant milestone, exceeding 10 million passengers.

 Ownership

-In 2017 China Everbright Limited became the sole owner of Tirana International Airport Nënë Tereza.
-After reaching an agreement with the Albanian Government to end its monopoly on international flights from Albania, Hochtief AirPort sold the operating of Tirana International Airport Nënë Tereza to China Everbright Limited, a company specializing in asset management, direct investment, brokerage and investment banking.
-On December 25, 2020, Kastrati Group bought all the shares of the airport from China Everbright Limited for 71 million euros.
+In 2017, China Everbright Limited became the sole owner of Tirana International Airport Nënë Tereza.
+After reaching an agreement with the Albanian Government to end its monopoly on international flights from Albania, Hochtief AirPort sold the operation of Tirana International Airport Nënë Tereza to China Everbright Limited, a company specializing in asset management, direct investment, brokerage and investment banking.
+On 25 December 2020, Kastrati Group bought all the shares of the airport from China Everbright Limited for 71 million euros.